wsaada19/CommunityQuests/README.md

 -   communityquests.bossbar.hide - if set the user will not see the boss bar.
 -   communityquests.claim - the ability to claim rewards for completed quests (skips the GUI)
 -   communityquests.claim.others - the ability to claim rewards for another player (mainly for OPs so rewards can be claimed with a custom UI)
+-   communityquests.clearrewards - the ability to clear rewards for a player (OP default)